mdolab/MACH-Aero/machAeroTutorials/airfoilopt_ffd.rst

 The coordinates for the NACA0012 airfoil are in the file ``n0012.dat``.

+Navigate to the directory ``airfoilopt/ffd`` in your tutorial folder.
+Copy the airfoil data from ``airfoilopt/mesh``:

+.. prompt:: bash

+    cp ../mesh/n0012.dat .

 Create the following empty runscript in the current directory.

 - ``genFFD.py``